alvivar/openai-chat/README.md

     --gpt4       Use GPT-4 instead of GPT-3.5 Turbo
     --clean      Ignore previous messages

+## Auth

+-   Expecting a file named {KEYS_FILE} with content like this, every line in this file gets transformed into an environmental variable.

+    OPENAI_ORGANIZATION=org-aQ975daacbuA9nbD
+    OPENAI_API_KEY=sk-jOaNijiBAR1lWV9pKn6IuB8MIHT0p38R

 ## To do

 -   Different conversations on different logs